Tekraj15/WebScrapping-With-Node.js/README.md

 <h3 align="left">Before moving Ahead,</h3>
 <p align="left">
-📌 The great advantage of web scrapping with Node.js is it's used havily in companies for building SAAS Data pipeline i.e. converting data anaysis and insights into software
+📌 The great advantage of web scrapping with Node.js is that it's used havily in companies for building SAAS Data pipeline i.e. converting data anaysis and insights into software
    product.